dbc60/blog/content/note/2016-11-11-windows-server-core-administration.md

 Here are some key commands for running Windows Update and other tools on Windows Server 2012 R2 Core.
 <!--more-->

-## Configure Windows Update
+First,  configure Windows Update.
 Log in as an administrator and `cd \Windows\System32`.
 It seems to be the place where scripts and services are located.
 Run the following commands to set Windows Update to run automatically, and to automatically detect new updates.

 ```doscon
 C:\Windows\System32>Cscript SCregEdit.wsf /Au /v